KhronosGroup/glTF/extensions/Khronos/KHR_mesh_compression/README.md

 In general, we will use the extension to point to the buffer that contains the compressed data.
 The major change is that `accessor` in extended `primitive` no longer point to a `bufferView`.
 Instead, the `attributes` of a primitive will use the decompressed data.
 This is valid because in glTF 2.0, `bufferView` is not required in `accessor`, although if it is not present or the id is 0, it will be used with `sparse` field to act as a sparse accessor.
 In this extension, we will ignore the `bufferView` property.

 Usage of the extension must be listed in the `extensionUsed` and `extensionsRequired`.
-The compression library that is used should be also listed in the top-level layer `extension`.
-It is now designed to support only using one compression libraries in a glTF file.

 ```javascript
 "extensionsUsed" : [